 Find search queries that have poor results

 Search queries that have poor results can provide valuable insight.
 These searches are terms with a click-through rate of 0.

-This can happen when people search for products you don’t carry or when customers search for terms you don’t use to describe your products and end up on the 0-results page.
+This can happen when people search for products you don’t carry or when customers search for terms you don’t use to describe your products in product descriptions and end up on the 0-results page.
 If you need inspiration, check out similar product videos on YouTube.